Skip to main content

 The 2030 Gay Games will bring thousands of athletes, supporters, and allies to Perth, showcasing the city’s vibrant culture and commitment to equality.
 With SportWest and True Sport at the helm, the event promises not only world-class competition but also a powerful legacy of inclusion, education, and community connection.

-Congratulation again to PrideWA, Team Perth, The Event Team and all stakeholders involved in the bid.
+Congratulations again to PrideWA, Team Perth, The Event Team, City of Perth and the WA State Government and all stakeholders involved in the bid.
 We will celebrate this win and continue building a future where sport is truly for everyone.